LNFWebsite/Streamly/README.md

 - What makes this any different from a YouTube playlist?

   A normal YouTube playlist does not allow you to add videos while you are playing the list.
 It also does not allow you to do advanced playlist manipulation such as re-ordering while playing.
 Streamly exists more as a queue that you may mess with at any time while playing.
 This is why most other YouTube players exist as well.
+Additionally, if a video is removed from a YouTube playlist, its name is forever gone to you.
+Streamly saves all video information necessary to play.

 - Why is there a pop-up for searching new videos to add?